 Andy has also treasured client interactions throughout his career.
 “I love hearing the stories and being on the front end of our engagements,” Andy said.
 “I enjoy the variety of creating and structuring a deal, and figuring out how the pieces fit together.
 My best ability is to make complex things as simple as possible.”

 At Home in the Rockies

-Andy has been a resident of Colorado for 35 years.
+Andy has been a resident of Colorado for almost 40 years.
 Throughout that time he has taken advantage of our ideal climate by golfing and walking the High Line Canal.
 Compared to life in Tulsa, Oklahoma, where Andy grew up, Denver life is faster paced, but Andy has found it to be the perfect place to raise his three daughters.
 “I remember their first soccer goal and I remember walking them down the aisle,” he said.
-“They are really good girls and they married really good guys, so we have a good crew of eight now.”
+“They are really good girls and they have made great personal choices.
+We have a good crew of nine now including two grandsons.”